Alfusainey/httpserver/README.md

 The tests folder contains some test that tests the implementation of this HTTP server.
 Note, that this is far from a production ready server, so please avoid:).
 The implementation uses the http-server-example from David Bernstein's lecture on Network Applications Development and can be found here [0].
 I have extended his implementation to provide the following:

-a. pluggable/generic server implementation with support for any type of HTTP requests. different http handler implementations can be configured using the XML configuration file found in main/resources folder.
+a.
+A pluggable/generic server implementation with support for any type of HTTP requests. different http handler implementations can be configured using the XML configuration file found in main/resources folder.

-b. using maven for dependency management and improve folder structure.
-c. using a properties file to store the HttpServer's webroot, port and host configurations. a properties file is also used to configure HTTP statues phrases used by the HttpResponse class.
+c.
+Using a properties file to store the HttpServer's webroot, port and host configurations.
+A properties file is also used to configure HTTP statues phrases used by the HttpResponse class.

+b.
+Using maven for dependency management and improve folder structure.

+c.
+Using slf4j for logging.

 Installation

 This project is a maven project and can be installed using -- mvn clean install

-Test classes:
+Test classes

 The HttpServerTest class test our multithreaded server implementation while the ServerConfigTest tests the ServerConfig class that is responsible for parsing all configuration files needed by the HttpServer during startup

 [0] https://users.cs.jmu.edu/bernstdh/web/common/lectures/slides_http-server-example_java.php